Intelligent Automation (IA): A New Era of Innovation

 Intelligent automation is helping the industry overcome the manual approach and demolish calculation errors.

-For example, with the help of intelligent automation, the Covid-19 vaccines were produced in record time which is an example of how intelligent automation provides improved production speed and quality in automated processes.
+For example, with the help of intelligent automation, the Covid-19 vaccines were produced in record time which is an example of how IA provides improved production speed and quality in automated processes.

 Intelligent automation, along with natural language processing (NLP), in the healthcare industry is providing a consistent approach to data collection, analysis, diagnosis, and treatment.